 Gretna real estate is some of the most expensive in Louisiana, although Gretna house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Gretna isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Gretna are a mix of both white- and blue-collar jobs.
-Overall, Gretna is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Gretna who work in office and administrative support (13.54%), food service (8.99%), and sales jobs (8.78%).
+Gretna is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Gretna is a city of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Gretna who work in office and administrative support (14.43%), sales jobs (9.99%), and management occupations (7.43%).

-In terms of college education, Gretna is nearly on par with the US average for all cities of 21.84%: 17.40% of adults 25 and older in Gretna have a bachelor's degree or advanced degree.
+The percentage of adults in Gretna who are college-educated is close to the national average for all communities of 21.84%: 17.75% of the adults in Gretna have a bachelor's degree or advanced degree.

 The most common language spoken in Gretna is English.
 Other important languages spoken here include Spanish and Vietnamese.